Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

 The Navier-Stokes equations predict the steady-state temperature profile to be a function of the Prandtl number as

 with $c_p$ being the isobaric heat capacity of the ideal gas in two dimensions.

-Fig.~\ref{fig:thermal_couette} shows the simulation results for three different Prandtl numbers ($Pr=0.71, 1, 4$). $Pr = 0.71$ is a typical value for a gas at ambient conditions, $Pr=1$ reflects the case when no Prandtl number correction is applied ($\Phi^{Pr}_{ji} = 0$), and $Pr=4$ is the case where no energy correction at all is applied ($\Phi^{Pr}_{ji} = 0$ \& $\Phi_{ji} = 0$).
+Fig.~\ref{fig:thermal_couette} shows the steady-state temperatures (after $5\times10^{5}$ time steps) for three different Prandtl numbers ($Pr=0.71, 1, 4$). $Pr = 0.71$ is a typical value for a gas at ambient conditions, $Pr=1$ reflects the case when no Prandtl number correction is applied ($\Phi^{Pr}_{ji} = 0$), and $Pr=4$ is the case where no energy correction at all is applied ($\Phi^{Pr}_{ji} = 0$ \& $\Phi_{ji} = 0$).
 The agreement with the analytical solution (Eq.(\ref{eq:thermal_couette})) is excellent over the whole simulation domain, which shows the quality of the overall model.